 Our church appreciates your generosity as we seek to continue the work of God in Vero Beach.
-Please click on the link below which will take you to PayPal and will provide a secure way to support the ministries of this church.
+Please click on the link to the right which will take you to a secure site to support the ministries of this church.

 Your information is held securely by

 Questions?
 Need help?

 I'm Shawna Stout, Community Church's Director of Development.
 Please feel free to contact me at (772) 469-2330 or .
 I am here to help!

 Your gift helps us live out our vision to serve the world.

 For the convenience of our members, you can text to give.
 All you need to do is text an amount to (772)222-3393 and you will be asked to set up an account.
 From then on, you will be able to text an amount any time you'd like, just by sending the amount to the number!

 “It is possible to give away and become richer!
 It’s also possible to hold on too tightly and lose everything.
 Generous people shall be rich.
 By showering others, they shower themselves.”
 Proverbs 11:24-25